jacob-ferrell/bug-tracker/README.md

 - Capable of adding/removing users to/from the team as well as changing their roles within the team.
 - Can create, edit and delete projects
 - Within projects, have full Project Manager permissions (See Project Manager below)
+##### Developer
+- Can leave their team, but has no permissions to add other users or edit their roles